mphe/pychatbot/doc/adding_apis.md

         }
 ```

-It's important to call the `APIBase` constructor with the supplied arguments `api_id` and `stub`.<br>
+It is important to call the `APIBase` constructor with the supplied arguments `api_id` and `stub`.<br>
 The third parameter `opts` are the options passed to your API.
-They are based on get_default_options() with user supplied options merged into it.
+They are based on `get_default_options()` with user supplied options merged into it.

-If `get_default_options()` is not implemented, the default one will be used, which returns an empty dictionary.<br>
+If `get_default_options()` is not implemented, the default one will be used, which returns an empty dictionary.
 Also note that `get_default_options()` **must** be static.

-The remaining functions, like `attach()`, `detach()`, `version()`, etc, are pretty much self explanatory and have docstrings explaining their purpose (see `APIBase`).<br>
+The remaining functions, properties, and classes are pretty much self explanatory and have docstrings explaining their purpose and requirements (see `APIBase`).<br>
-Functions that have to be implemented will raise `NotImplementedError` by default.
-That means, even if your API does not make use of certain functions you still have to derive them.<br>
+Functions/Properties that have to be implemented will raise `NotImplementedError` by default.<br>
-If they provide a default (like `iterate()`, which sleeps for 1 second by default), they are optional and don't need to be implemented.

 ### Make it accessible
-We now have a file `CoolAPI.py` in `chatbot.api.coolapi` that contains the main class.<br>
+There is now a file `CoolAPI.py` in `chatbot.api.coolapi` that contains the main class.<br>

-To make it visible, so that `api.create_api_object()` finds it, you need to include your main class in your package as `API`.
+`api.create_api_object()` will look for a class named `API`, hence you need to include your main class in your package as `API`.

-To do that, create another file `__init__.py` and add the following lines (obviously replace the example classes/files with your actual classes/files)
+To do that, create another file `__init__.py` and add the following line:

 ```
 from .CoolAPI import CoolAPI as API